laravel/vapor-docs/1.0/projects/domains.md

 The `record` command functions as an "UPSERT" operation.
 If an existing record exists with the given type and name, its value will be updated to the given value.
 If no record exists with the given type or name, the record will be created.
 :::

-To delete a record through the Vapor CLI, you can use the `record:delete` command:
+To delete a record using the Vapor CLI, you can use the `record:delete` command:

 ```bash
 vapor record:delete example.com A www
 ```

-## Requesting an SSL Certificate
+## Requesting SSL Certificates

 Before attaching a domain to an existing Vapor environment, you must have a valid SSL certificate.
 Vapor offers free, automatically renewing SSL certificates for your Vapor environment through AWS Certificate Manager.

 Typically, users choose the "us-east-1" region for their certificate, which is the required certificate region for all environments using API Gateway 1.0.
-However, environments using API Gateway 2.0 or Load Balancers require a certificate in the same region as the project.
+However, environments using API Gateway 2.0 or Application Load Balancers require a certificate in the same region as the project.

-You can create a certificate either through the Vapor UI's domain screen or by using the `cert` CLI command:
+You can create a certificate through the Vapor UI's domain screen or by using the `cert` CLI command:

 ```bash
 vapor cert example.com